lambduli/minilog/WRITEUP.md

 This strategy is not inherently bad, it would work not only on paper but also as an underlying design for our *abstract machine*.
 It would have a couple of strong drawbacks, however.
 It would not be very efficient and the implementation would be a bit more involved than we would expect from a **simple** *abstract machine*.

-As a bonus, this approach get quite unwieldy quite quick.
+As a bonus, this approach gets quite unwieldy quite quick.

 For those reasons we leave this strategy behind and focus on a much more tractable one.

-Instead of recording those assignments in an environment, we apply them immediatelly like they are some sort of substitutition.
-To be more specific, any time we have a sequence of goals and the top one is in the shape `<variable> = <a term>`, we treat it as a substitution and apply it to the rest of the goals.
+Instead of recording those assignments in an environment, we apply them immediatelly like they are some sort of a substitutition.
+To be more specific, any time we have a sequence of goals and the top one is in the shape `<variable> = <term>`, we treat it as a substitution and apply it to the rest of the goals.

 This approach is part of the algorithm for unification introduced by [Martelli and Montanari](https://dl.acm.org/doi/10.1145/357162.357169).
-It is also nicely summed up in this [wikipedia acrticle](https://en.wikipedia.org/wiki/Unification_(computer_science)#A_unification_algorithm).
+It is also nicely summed up in this [wikipedia article](https://en.wikipedia.org/wiki/Unification_(computer_science)#A_unification_algorithm).

 We will get back to it in later sections.